Surreal humour: Etymology and development

 The word surreal first began to be used to describe a type of aesthetic of the early 1920s.

 Surreal humour is also found frequently in avant-garde theatre such as Waiting for Godot and Rosencrantz and Guildenstern Are Dead.
 In the United States, S. J. Perelman (1904–1979) has been identified as the first surrealist humour writer.

 Surrealist humour appeared on British radio from 1951 to 1960 by the cast of The Goon Show: Spike Milligan, Peter Sellers, and Harry Secombe.
 The Goons' work influenced the American radio comedy troupe the Firesign Theatre (1966–2012).
 The Firesigns wrote sophisticated comic radio plays, many of which were recorded on albums.

 Surrealist humour is predominantly approached in cinema where the suspension of disbelief can be stretched to absurd lengths by logically following the consequences of unlikely, reversed or exaggerated premises.
 Luis Buñuel is a principal exponent of this, especially in The Exterminating Angel.
 It is a prominent feature in the television and cinematic work of the British comedy troupe Monty Python (1969–2014).
 Other examples include The Falls by Peter Greenaway and Brazil by Terry Gilliam.

-Surrealist humour in the United States Of America, has become increasingly popular in both children- and adult-oriented American animation, particularly with Cartoon Network and with Nickelodeon, and its adult oriented programming block Adult Swim and FOX, and most notably in American animated shows such as Space Ghost Coast to Coast, Drawn Together, The Amazing World of Gumball, The Simpsons, Family Guy, American Dad!, Regular Show, South Park, Ren and Stimpy, SpongeBob SquarePants, Adventure Time, Rick and Morty, Aqua Teen Hunger Force, and more recently, Smiling Friends.

 Contemporary Internet meme culture, such as Weird Twitter, Skibidi Toilet, and YouTube poop, is also influenced by surreal humour.